| Sources of electromagnetic

 Some are designed to look scientific and technical, others have pictures of cute little ghosts or UFO’s

+printed on them.
 Regardless of their design,

 optional features, and marketing